imc-trading/dock2box/api/README.md

 ## Data Model

 The current data model is somewhat messy and grew as a result of features being added.
-A v2 of the API is in development that should make this it more consistent.
+A v2 of the API is in development that should make it more consistent and clear.

 Some values appear in multiple resources and are substituted in order, to derive the result.